2008 United States presidential election in Florida: Analysis

 Obama won the state and its 27 electoral votes on Election Day by a margin of about 2.82%.
 Obama held a consistent lead for most of the night as returns came in, but the networks avoided calling the state for Obama until the conservative northwestern portion, most of which is in the Central Time Zone, began reporting its returns.
 According to exit polling, Obama's win in the state can be attributed to winning 96% of the African-American vote, 57% of Latino voters, and 52% among Independents.

 Upset wins in the Orlando and Tampa Bay areas, where George W. Bush won in 2004, contributed to Obama's victory.
 In the former, Obama carried Orange County (which includes Orlando) by 19 points - the best margin for a Democratic candidate in 64 years.
 Before Al Gore and John Kerry narrowly won it, Orange County hadn't supported a Democratic presidential nominee since Franklin D. Roosevelt's last run for president in 1944.
 He also became the first Democrat to win Orlando in a presidential election since Roosevelt.
 Obama carried Osceola County, near Orlando, by a 20-point margin (Bush won it in 2004 52%-47%).
-His strong performance in Central Florida more than likely helped the Democrats flip two U.S. House seats in that region.

 In the Tampa Bay region, Obama carried Hillsborough County, home to Tampa, by a 7-point margin.
 Obama also won Pinellas County, home to St. Petersburg, by a 53%-45% margin.
 Bush had narrowly carried the county by about 0.1% in 2004.

-Like most Democratic candidates, Obama dominated South Florida, winning Miami-Dade, Broward and Palm Beach counties by comfortable margins.
+Like most Democratic candidates, Obama dominated South Florida, winning Miami-Dade, Broward, and Palm Beach counties by comfortable margins.
 The vote from Miami-Dade came in very late in the evening, stopping the major networks from calling the state for Obama earlier in the evening.
 However, Obama maintained a lead of at least 125,000 votes from the moment polls closed in the state.